Los Angeles Wage & Hour Violations Lawyers

 Los Angeles Wage & Hour Class Actions

 Class actions are designed to represent an entire class of individuals who suffered the same type of injury from a common defendant.
 Class action lawsuits are common in wage & hour litigation.
 If an employer commits a particular pay violation against one employee, the employer is likely committing the same violation against all or at least many of its other employees.
-For example, an employer may, as a matter of general practice, fail to pay overtime, or fail to pay for the preparation time before official shifts, or improperly round off time, or misclassify its employees as independent contractors.
-In circumstances such as these, lawsuits enforcing the collective legal rights of all workers wronged by the same employer are often more successful than individual suits, and are an effective way to punish the employer for its wrongdoing.
+For example, an employer may, as a matter of general practice, fail to pay overtime, fail to pay for the preparation time before official shifts, improperly round off time, or misclassify its employees as independent contractors.
+In circumstances such as these, lawsuits enforcing the collective legal rights of all workers wronged by the same employer are often more successful than individual suits and are an effective way to punish the employer for its wrongdoing.

 Employers Must Pay Nonexempt Employees for All “Hours Worked”